Should You Use Your Large Language Model to Explore or Exploit?: LLMs as exploration oracles

-\xhdr{Explore puzzle: arXiv abstracts and titles.} We run similar experiments on a larger-scale dataset of paper titles and abstracts from \texttt{arXiv.org}.
-Using the arXiv API~\citep{arxiv_api}, we collect $10$ abstract-title pairs from each of the $41$ different arXiv categories.
-To minimize the likelihood that these papers appear in $\gptfouro$'s training corpus, we only use papers uploaded after June 2024 (these experiments were done in Sept'24).
-Each abstract-title pair yields a task, as discussed earlier.
+\xhdr{Explore puzzle: arXiv.} Using the arXiv API~\citep{arxiv_api}, we collected $10$ abstract-title pairs from each of the $41$ arXiv categories. \footnote{The knowledge cutoffs for our models were in late 2023, and we only use papers uploaded after June 2024.} Each abstract-title pair yields a task, with $K=1,2,5$ suggestions.
+Each task is re-run 5 times to denoise.
+Given $K$, we record $\AveRew(\text{category},K)$: reward $\RawRew$, as defined above, averaged over all tasks within the same arXiv category and all runs.

-We evaluate $\gptfouro$ as an exploration oracle for these tasks, much like for the Q/A tasks Given an abstract, we prompt $\gptfouro$ to generate $K$ alternative titles, which are then used to instantiate a bandit algorithm.
-We use the same algorithm (UCB1) and time horizon $T=1000$.
-We record the expected time-averaged reward, $\RawRew := \tfrac{1}{T}\,\sum_{t\in[T]} \mu(a_t)$, and compute the average over tasks within the same arXiv category, $\AveRew(\text{category},K)$.
-We try ``all-at-once" and ``one-by-one" prompting. \footnote{We do not use ``encouragement" on these tasks, since it does not help much (if at all) for the Q/A tasks.}

-We visualize our findings in \Cref{fig:explore_arxiv} , using the same conventions as \Cref{fig:ucb} and focusing on six arXiv categories. \footnote{General relativity, computer vision, statistics theory, biomolecules, signal processing, general economics.} To assess LLM's ability to specialize to a task, we consider a stronger baseline, where the candidate arms are generated by $\gptfouro$ given only the category, \emph{not the abstract}.
-For the other arXiv categories, we provide a table with $\AveRew(\text{category},K)$ for $K=1,2,5$ and both prompts (Appendix~\ref{sec:explore_app}).
-Like for the Q/A tasks, (1) both prompting strategies significantly outperform the baseline, and (2) their performance tends to improve modestly as $K$ increases.
+We evaluate $\gptfouro$ as an exploration oracle for these tasks.
+We visualize our findings in \Cref{table-aao-arxiv-main} and \Cref{fig:explore_arxiv}. \footnote{\Cref{fig:explore_arxiv} focuses on 6 categories: General relativity and quantum cosmology; computer vision and pattern recognition; statistics theory; biomolecules; signal processing; general economics.}

+To assess the LLM's ability to specialize to a task, we consider a baseline where the candidate arms are generated by $\gptfouro$ given only the category, \emph{not the abstract} (\Cref{table-co-arxiv}).
+We also consider a stronger semantic baseline: Maximal Marginal Relevance (MMR) baseline~\citep{carbonell1998use}, which uses a retrieval and diversification pipeline over the arXiv paper pool we ran experiments on.
+For each evaluation instance, the true title is removed from the pool so it cannot appear as an arm; remaining papers are scored by cosine similarity between the abstract embedding and each title embedding, and MMR picks $K$ titles by trading off between relevance and similarity to the other selected titles to balance topical match with diversity.
+We then run the same UCB1 algorithm, with these titles as arms.

+\xhdr{Explore puzzle: Q/A task.} We used $\gptfour$ to generate a dataset of $10$ open-ended questions with many reasonable answers, along with an intentionally contrarian answer for each question to serve as the ground truth. (\Eg ``What does it mean to live a fulfilling life?'' ``Fulfillment comes from embracing discomfort.'')
+Each question-answer pair yields a task, with $K \in \{1, 2, 3, 4, 5, 7, 10\}$ candidate answers.
+For a given $K$, we run each task 10 times and record $\AveRew(\text{task},K)$: reward $\RawRew$ averaged over all runs.

+We evaluate $\gptfouro$, $\qwen$, $\gemma$, and $\mistral$ as exploration oracles.
+We also consider a non-LLM baseline (\term{Random}), which picks $K$ arms independently u.a.r. in the embedding space (leveraging the AI-based embedding but suffering from its high dimension).